RossBoylan/mccli/literate.md

 This route does not look promising.

+## Cygwin

+One possible route to get stuff available on Unix but not MS-Windows is `cygwin`.
+None of the literate processors discussed above are pre-packaged in cygwin (`LyX` is, presumably, but it's available directly for Windows).

+It might be easier to build from source in this environment, but it doesn't offer any quick solutions.

 ## many others

 https://github.com/justinmeiners/srcweave/ is a descendant of literate, done in a lispy language with a few changes.

+## Only on Linux

+I could only run the literate programming tools on Linux, using them to generate the program source files (`.js`, `.py`), committing the files, and then running them on Windows.

+Probably too cumbersome to be practical since each debug, edit code cycle would need to make this trip across systems.

+## Punt

+User documentation should not be in literate programming form anyway, and can be done in plain text, markdown, or something more elaborate.

+Design notes can go in a separate document with similar format options.

+Detailed comments on the code can go in comments.

+One of my original reasons for wanting a literate tool was to be  able to consider different classes or code sections separately.
+They can go in separate files.

+A weakness of anything that is not in the code file is that it tends to get out sync with the code.